andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 When the verification script completes, you see the performance counters, resulting latency, and throughput values displayed on the screen.
 </details>

-## <a name="using-sample-application"></a>Use the Workflow Using Code Samples and Demo Applications
+## <a name="using-sample-application"></a>Use the Workflow with Code Samples and Demo Applications

 This section guides you through a simplified workflow for the Intel® Distribution of OpenVINO™ toolkit using Code Samples and Demo Applications.

 You will perform the following steps:

-1. <a href="#download-models">Use the Model Downloader to download suitable models</a>.
+1. <a href="#download-models">Use the Model Downloader to download suitable models.</a>
-2. <a href="#convert-models">Convert the models with the Model Optimizer.</a>
+2. <a href="#convert-models-to-intermediate-representation">Convert the models with the Model Optimizer.</a>
 3. <a href="download-media">Download media files to run inference on.</a>
 4. <a href="run-">Run inferance on the Image Classification Sample and Security Barrier Camera Demo application and see the results</a>.

-Each demo and code sample is a separate application, but they have a common behavior and common components.
+Each demo and code sample is a separate application, but they use the same behavior and commponents.
 The code samples and demo applications are:

 * [Code Samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show how to utilize specific OpenVINO capabilities within an application and execute specific tasks such as loading a model, running inference, querying specific device capabilities, and more.